Battle of Dunkirk: Aftermath

 A marble memorial to the battle stands at Dunkirk.
 The French inscription is translated as: "To the glorious memory of the pilots, mariners, and soldiers of the French and Allied armies who sacrificed themselves in the Battle of Dunkirk, May–June 1940."
 The missing dead of the BEF are commemorated on the Dunkirk Memorial erected by the Commonwealth War Graves Commission.

-A considerable number of British troops remained in France after Dunkirk to the south of the River Somme.
-These numbered some 140,000 men, mostly logistic support and lines-of-communications troops, but also including the 51st (Highland) Division and the remnants of the 1st Armoured Division.
-On 2 June, Lieutenant General Brooke was ordered back to France to form a Second BEF together with two further infantry divisions to follow, a project which Brooke believed was doomed to failure.
-After learning that most of the 51st Division had surrendered, having been cut off at St Valery-en-Caux on the Channel coast, Brooke spoke to Churchill by telephone on 14 June and persuaded him to allow the evacuation of all the remaining British forces in France.
+After Dunkirk, a considerable number of British troops were in positions in France to the south of the River Somme.
+These included some 140,000 men, mostly logistic support and lines-of-communications troops, but also including the 51st (Highland) Division and the remnants of the 1st Armoured Division.
+On 2 June, Lieutenant General Brooke was ordered back to France to form a Second BEF together with two further infantry divisions to follow, a project which Brooke said was doomed to failure.

+Most of the 51st Division was cut off at St Valery-en-Caux on the Channel coast and surrendered.
+Learning of this, Brooke spoke to Churchill by telephone on 14 June and persuaded him to allow the evacuation of all the remaining British forces in France.
 In Operation Aerial, 144,171 British, 18,246 French, 24,352 Polish and 1,939 Czech troops were embarked in ships at several major ports along the west coast of France and returned to England, along with much of their equipment.
-The only major mishap was the sinking of the with the loss of perhaps 6,000 men.
+The only major mishap was the sinking of the with the loss of 3,500 to 7,000 people (of whom at least 1,000 were civilians).
 The last British troops left France on 25 June, the day the French Armistice came into force.